Body Contouring in Baltimore, MD

 If you undergo weight reduction surgery, Dr. Rottman will work in close consultation with your surgeon to determine if body contouring is right for you.

-Generally, appropriate candidates for body contouring are:
+Generally, appropriate candidates for body contouring in Maryland are:

 Your first step is a consultation with Dr. Rottman to understand the ways that body contouring can improve your appearance and help you achieve better health.

 A consultation provides you with the opportunity to learn about your surgery in a relaxed environment and includes: